KodingKing99/4th_dimension/README.md

 Navigate to the folder you have the repository stored and start a local server of your choice.
 Go to ```localhost:8000``` to test if it is running.
 Login using SystemTest, Password:systest

-## Other developments notes as needed
+## Sprint Reports Location
+Docs/Planning/